Sedudo Waterfall

-Tourist Attraction and Infrastructure
+Tourist attraction and infrastructure

 Sedudo waterfall is a local tourist attraction and plays a significant role in the festivities and rituals of Sato Sura – the start of the Javanese New Year that celebrated during the month known as Sura, sometimes written as Suro.

 The local government in Nganjuk Regency has constructed a pool at the base of the waterfall and a surrounding paved area for visitors and onlookers.
 A small fee of 3,000 Rupiah per person is charged to enter the area around the waterfall.
 Transport from Surabaya and Yogyakarta has been improved to make visiting the waterfall easier.

-In July 2015 there was cliff collapse at the waterfall site which caused three fatalities.
+In February 2023 there was cliff collapse at the waterfall site which caused one fatality and three injuries.
 A rotten tree and rocks fell from the edge of the top of the waterfall striking people when it fell.

-Sedudo Bathing Ritual
+Sedudo bathing ritual

 According to the local custom, bathing in the Sedudo waterfall on the first day of Sato Sura will ensure salvation and eternal youth.
 There are two ways of receiving this blessing.
 Many locals bathe in the pool at the base of the waterfall or under the waterfall itself.
 This practice is commonly observed during Sato Sura, when thousands of people from the Nganjuk Regency come to visit the Sedudo waterfall.
 At other times during the year it is common to bathe a Parna Prahista statue or icon in the waters, and to take the water that has touched the artifact back home, to sprinkle on members of the family.
 The bathing custom and ritual statue ceremony have been part of East Javanese culture since the empire of Majapahit (1293 – c.1500).